SSRTDevs/Twitterify/README.md

 - The frontend server was made using React JS and made use of data processed by the Flask server at the backend.
 - The flask server soley interacted with the Twitter API's to extract data and processed it based on the corresponding requests made by the React Server at the frontend.

-### Steps to Download and Integrate
-1. Clone the repository from
-2. The frontend and backend servers of the application run independently and need to be set up before starting them.
-3. the flaskBackend folder corresponds to the flask server and the reactFrontend corresponds to the frontend server
-4. Install the latest versions of Node JS and Python on the device that would be required to set up and run the application
-5. To set up the flask server, open the terminal in the flaskFrontend directory and run pip install -r requirements.txt.
-This would install all the necessary packages for the flask server
-6. To set up the flask server, open the terminal in the reactBackend directory and run npm intsall.
-This would install all the necessary packages for the react server
-7. To run the flask server, run export FLASK_APP=sever.py and flask run subsequently on the terminal opened for the flask server.
-This would start the flask server on port 5000 on the localhost.
-8. To run the react server, run npm start on the terminal opened for the react server.
-This would start the react server on port 3000 on the localhost.
-9. The application then can be viewed on the browser on localhost:3000 and can be used by the users.

 ### Performance and Analysis
 <img src="./Assets/Twitterify-lighthouse.png"/>